Quantcast

 Robert Scott

-Dr. Robert A. Scott
+By Dr. Robert A. Scott

 As we approach Thanksgiving and I prepare to express gratitude for the love of family and the generous spirit of friends, I can’t help but think about conditions in our world.
-According to the United Nations High Commissioner for Refugees, as of May of this year there were 120 million displaced persons in the world: 43.4 million refugees needing international protection; 8.3 million displaced within their own countries; and 6.9 million seeking asylum.
-This amounts to 1 in 69 people worldwide forced from their homes, with minimal belongings, double the rate of a decade ago.
+According to the United Nations High Commissioner for Refugees, as of May there were 120 million displaced persons in the world: 43.4 million refugees needing international protection; 8.3 million displaced within their own countries; and 6.9 million seeking asylum.
+This amounts to one in 69 people worldwide forced from their homes, with minimal belongings, double the rate of a decade ago.

 These disparities are striking.
 Migrants are leaving their home countries because of violence, poverty, and climate change.
 They are homeless, rootless, and without the protections of a stable government.
 They are seeking freedom from their conditions and protection from lawlessness.